philnash/docling-langflow-pdf-to-markdown/README.md

 A Next.js application that converts PDF files to Markdown format using [Langflow](https://langflow.org) and the [File component](https://docs.langflow.org/components-data#file) powered by [Docling](https://www.docling.ai/).

+You can download the Langflow flow from [flow/pdf-to-markdown.json](./flow/pdf-to-markdown.json).

 ## Features

 - 📄 **PDF Upload**: Drag-and-drop or click to browse interface